drcode/lisperati-1000-diy/README.md

 - [Locking Power Switch](https://www.amazon.com/gp/product/B07MQ86LYD)
 - A short micro usb to usb cable (to connect the video controller board to the PowerBoost)

-Due to the tight space constraints, you will need to construct 2 custom cables using [Adafruit's DIY cable portal](https://www.adafruit.com/category/997):
+Due to the tight space constraints, you will also need to construct 2 custom cables using [Adafruit's DIY cable portal](https://www.adafruit.com/category/997):

 - A 10cm ribbon HDMI mini to Right bend HDMI mini (to connect RasPi with video controller board)
 - A 10cm ribbon micro USB to Right bend micro USB (to connect RasPi with keyboard controller)